guildai/guildai/guild/tests/api.md

 # Guild API (private)

-NOTE: This module tests the internal `guild._api` module.
+This module tests the internal `guild._api` module.
 This is not an officially supported public API and should not be relied on for long term support.

     >>> from guild import _api as gapi